jplsek/puush-qt/README.md

 ## Other Information
 There are a few quirks with this application.
 1. You must manually select a window after clicking the "screenshot active window" button.
-2. For GNOME users, the active window screenshot may include extra "padding" and contain the backgroud.
+2. For GNOME users, the active window screenshot may include extra "padding" and contain the background.
 3. The cursor may not change when clicking "select area screenshot", just  click and drag, and it should work.

 Passwords are not stored.
 They are forgotten after getting the api key from Puush.